Tomato Problems and Solutions

 Summer is in full swing here in Austin, Texas!
 While the sun insults our gardens, leaving many veggies withered and brown, some plants may be looking a little more worn than others.
 One beloved fruit we see bearing the brunt of summertime is the tomato.
 Though this garden favorite traditionally does well in the heat, many folks are seeing signs of wear-and-tear on plants that could be lush and bountiful.
-Can the sun be solely to blame?
-Maybe not!
-Here we explore some plant diagnostics which may tell us if there is something more to your tomato-woes.
+Here we explore some common tomato problems and solutions.

 How Do the Leaves Look?